tteeoo/dos/README.md

 * `-V, --version`: print version information.

+Press enter to stop, and kill all child threads.

 ## Legal disclosure

 In addition to the MIT License, this further legal disclosure applies: